A characterisation of the category of compact Hausdorff spaces: Acknowledgements

 \section{Acknowledgements}

-The second author is grateful to Clemens Berger for several helpful comments on an early draft of this work and to the participants of the workshop \emph{Logique cat{\'e}gorique, topos et dualit{\'e}s}, held in Nice in January 2018, for their valuable feedbacks.
+The second author is grateful to Clemens Berger for several helpful comments on an early draft of this work, and to the participants of the workshop \emph{Logique cat{\'e}gorique, topos et dualit{\'e}s}, held in Nice in January 2018, for their valuable feedback.
 Further, he is greatly indebted to Mamuka Jibladze, who commented on a preliminary version of the paper and raised the question of how it relates to the folklore result identifying $\KH$ with the exact completion of $\BStone$.
+Finally, we are grateful to the anonymous referee for their comments on our manuscript.